 - Before beginning your search, pull your credit report and know your own credit score.
 You can obtain 1 free credit report each year from each of the 3 credit bureaus.
 If your score is below 580, you’ll need a 10% down payment to qualify for an FHA loan.

 - You can choose between a large, corporate lender or a small, local bank.
 There are also credit unions and online lenders.
 If you want a more personalized lending experience, go for a credit union or local lender, but make sure you compare their rates to those being offered by larger institutions.
+Or, if you want to find the best online mortgage lenders, you can do everything remotely.

 - Work with a lender that can assist you in raising your credit score or overcoming certain credit issues.
 Lenders can use simulators that demonstrate how your credit score will rise if you pay off certain debts or remove those debts from your report.
 Moreover, the simulator can tell the lender and borrower around how long it will take to reach the target score.